 Since 2014, Clare has been working closely with the Rwandan government to investigate the effectiveness of ‘pay for performance’ in teacher recruitment and retainment, and on overall learning outcomes.
-Clare and three colleagues partnered with the Rwanda Education Board to carry out a two-tier randomised control trial (RCT) that measured the effects of two alternative ways of increasing teacher salaries: a pay-for-performance contract that paid the top 20% of teachers in a district a bonus of 100,000 Rwandan francs (15% of the average salary), and a fixed-wage contract that paid every teacher an extra 20,000 Rwandan francs (3% of the average salary).
+In a recent piece of RISE research, Clare and three colleagues partnered with the Rwanda Education Board to carry out a two-tier randomised control trial (RCT) that measured the effects of two alternative ways of increasing teacher salaries: a pay-for-performance contract that paid the top 20% of teachers in a district a bonus of 100,000 Rwandan francs (15% of the average salary), and a fixed-wage contract that paid every teacher an extra 20,000 Rwandan francs (3% of the average salary).
 The top 20% were identified by assessing four ‘P’s: their presence, preparation, pedagogy and students’ performance.

 After two years, the study showed that pay-for-performance produced better learning outcomes than fixed wages by improving teacher presence and classroom conduct.
 “We wanted to separate out whether improved outcomes were down to the incentive changing how people worked, or down to pay-for-performance attracting a different type of job applicant in the first place,” says Clare.
 To do so, the team compared teachers who applied under different contracts and then worked under identical conditions with teachers who applied under identical contracts and then worked under different conditions.
 They found those recruited under pay-for-performance contracts were more ‘money oriented’ but, on average, just as effective as fixed-wage recruits.
 In the second year, pay-for-performance recruits outperformed their peers – and this ‘recruitment effect’ accounted for one quarter of the improvement in learning outcomes.
 “In Rwanda, lots of people train as teachers but don’t stay on to become teachers – instead, they quit and join the private sector,” says Clare.